Do I Need an Oil Separator on My Mustang?Last Updated August 4, 2019 | Chris Cervenka

 - Less Oil Blow-By, Equating To Longer Engine Life

 - Minimal Oil In Intake Tract, Allowing For Full Power Potential

 - Best For High-Revving Engines, Both Naturally Aspirated & Forced Induction Variants

 Oil Separator Maintenance

-An oil separator or catch can will filter out oil and collect it in a small reservoir for easy maintenance.
+An oil separator, or catch can, will filter out oil and collect it in a small reservoir for easy maintenance.
 It’s generally recommended that you check your oil separator every 1,000 miles after initial installation in order to gauge how often it will need to be emptied.
 Some driving styles may warrant a check more often than others.
-Once you find a groove that works with you, you’re good to go!
+Once you find a groove that works for you, you’re good to go!

 Most customers have informed us that they check theirs every 3,000 miles for a regular street car.
 And for those who take their Mustang down the dragstrip, it’s recommended that you empty at the end of each run.
 Keep in mind, the larger the reservoir, the more it will hold.
 So, be sure to check with the manufacturer’s instructions for a more detailed maintenance schedule.

 This article will give you the knowledge needed to learn how to protect your engine from oil blow-by for both safety and longevity; you should definitely look into picking up an oil separator for yourself.
 This goes for those Mustang owners out there who may only drive their pony on the street, too!
 The added security of a Mustang catch can will help ensure the endurance of your motor.
 So, be sure to check out CJ’s selection of oil separators for your Mustang today!